 The Caesars empire also includes three Illinois casinos: Grand Victoria in Elgin; Harrah's in Joliet; and Harrah's in Metropolis.

+In Illinois, individuals wanting to use a mobile sports wagering application must first register, in person, at an affiliated casino.
 Though Illinois residents also can download and immediately use a mobile sports wagering application in Indiana without visiting a casino, so long as they are physically in the state of Indiana with their mobile device.

 According to the Indiana Gaming Commission, more than $2.9 billion was wagered in the Hoosier State on sporting events during the 2021 state budget year that ran from July 1, 2020 to June 30, 2021.